mrdrivingduck/uddi-experiment/README.txt

 Also you can check created UDDI data structures by browsing to this business using the juddi-gui.

-4. Lets check that we can find this business in the registry by running from Queries using the org.apache.juddi.example.wsdl2uddi.Find class which is called using:
+4. Lets check that we can find this business in the registry by running from Queries using the edu.nuaa.juddi.api.Find class which is called using:

 mvn -Pfind test